- Share this article on Facebook

-Foo Fighters, whose five nominations include album and record of the year, are up for album of the year among other Grammys are taking part in this year's "My Grammy Moment" contest, which gives unheralded artists a chance to upload an audition to YouTube in the hopes with performing with the band at the Grammys.
-"We're participating in 'My Grammy Moment' because it creates opportunities," Grohl said.
-"Opportunities to write, compose, play and study music -- skills that absolutely need to be passed on to generations to come."
+Foo Fighters, whose five nominations include album and record of the year, are taking part in this year’s “My Grammy Moment” contest, which gives unheralded artists a chance to upload an audition to YouTube in the hopes with performing with the band at the Grammys.
+“We’re participating in ‘My Grammy Moment’ because it creates opportunities,” Grohl said.
+“Opportunities to write, compose, play and study music — skills that absolutely need to be passed on to generations to come.”

 Silva said: “We’re looking forward to attending this year’s Grammy Awards as we do every year.
 We are hopeful that we will see a resolution to the current situation affecting our entire industry, as Foo Fighters have always had nothing short of amazing experiences with the writers, producers, fellow artists and audiences at the Grammys and every television show the band has ever played.

 “There’s no question that the Grammys are a highlight of every year for the industry and audiences alike,” he added, “and we’re thrilled that the Foo Fighters will be performing on the show.”